BibliothecaForAdventurers/docs/pages/economics/lords.md

 ## What is the $LORDS token?

-The $LORDS Token is a soon to be released ERC20 token that powers the Realmverse.
+The $LORDS Token is a ERC20 token that powers the Realmverse.
-It will have a variety of uses, such as trading between resources in the Merchant Marketplace (an ERC-1155 Automated Market Maker or AMM),  earning fees for providing liquidity, and purchasing future in-game items.
+It will have a variety of uses, such as trading between resources in the Merchant Marketplace (an ERC-1155 Automated Market Maker or AMM), earning fees for providing liquidity, purchasing NFTs, and purchasing future in-game items.

+The NFT Marketplace will be 100% denominated in $LORDS.
+A 5% commission from all transactions will flow into the DAO multisig address to be reinvested back into the protocol.

 ### What is the total supply?